 Secondly, a pollinizer (a diploid) must be planted in the field with the seedless or triploid melons.
 A row of pollinizers should be alternated with every two rows of the seedless variety.
 In commercial fields, between 66-75 percent of the plants are triploid; the rest are the pollinating (diploid) plants.

-In order to grow your own seedless watermelons, either begin with purchased transplants or start the seeds in a warm (75-80 degrees F.) environment in sterile soil mix.
-When the runners are 6-8 inches long, the plant can be transferred to the garden if soil temps are at least 70 degrees F. or 21 degrees C. Remember, you need to grow both seedless and seeded watermelons.
+In order to grow your own seedless watermelons, either begin with purchased transplants or start the seeds in a warm (75-80 degrees F. or 23-26 degrees C.) environment in a sterile soil mix.
+When the runners are 6-8 inches (15-20.5 cm.) long, the plant can be transferred to the garden if soil temps are at least 70 degrees F. or 21 degrees C. Remember, you need to grow both seedless and seeded watermelons.